-After a couple of weeks away from social media and website duties (a flight back from Australia, a number of lyric projects, a general election, Christmas and New Year can quickly eat up your time!)
-I’m back today with the next in my series of 12 favourite album reviews – this time ‘Rubber Soul’ by The Beatles.
+After a couple of weeks away from social media and website duties (a flight back from Australia, a number of lyric projects, a general election and Christmas can quickly eat up your time!)
+I’m back today with the next in my series of 12 favourite album reviews.
+This time ‘Rubber Soul’ by The Beatles.

 Favourite Beatles Album

 Rubber Soul was released in 1965 as the 6th of The Beatles’ thirteen official studio albums, but signalled the beginning of a significant up-turn in their artistic development.
-Up until that point The Beatles had been a busy touring act, performing regularly all over the world and often squeezing the writing and recording of their albums into short periods of only a few days.
-Hardly conducive for deep creativity… Those early albums usually featured a combination of original Pop songs and Rock ‘n’ Roll covers, yet Rubber Soul was different.
+Up until that point The Beatles had been a busy touring act.
+They performed regularly all over the world, squeezing the production of their albums into short periods of only a few days.
+Hardly conducive for deep creativity.
+Those early albums usually featured a combination of original Pop songs and Rock ‘n’ Roll covers, yet Rubber Soul was different.
 For the first time they were able to devote several weeks solely to being in the studio, without the distraction of concert, TV or radio commitments.
-Consequently The Beatles were able to dedicate more time and thought to the arrangements, and for only the second time, produce a record which featured only original material.
+Consequently The Beatles were able to dedicate more time and thought to the arrangements and for only the second time, produce a record which featured only original material.

 Growth of The Beatles – Instrumentally…